 - Around the World in Eighty Wines (Rowman & Littlefield, 2018, paperback 2020).

 - Money, Taste & Wine: It’s Complicated!
 (Rowman & Littlefield, 2015).

-- Extreme Wine: Searching the World for the Best, the Worst,. the Outrageously Cheap, the Insanely Overpriced and the Undiscovered.
-(Rowman & Littlefield, forthcoming 2013).
+- Extreme Wine: Searching the World for the Best, the Worst, the Outrageously Cheap, the Insanely Overpriced and the Undiscovered.
+(Rowman & Littlefield, 2013, paperback 2015).

 - Globaloney 2.0: The Crash of 2008 and the Future of Globalization.
 (Rowman & Littlefield, 2010).

 - Globaloney: Unraveling the Myths of Globalization (Rowman & Littlefield, 2005),

 - The New York Times’s Review of the 20th Century: The Rise of the Global Economy (Fitzroy Dearborn Publishers, 2002),

 - Selling Globalization: The Myth of the Global Economy (Lynne Rienner Publishers, 1998) and

 - Mountains of Debt: Crisis and Change in Renaissance Florence, Victorian Britain, and Postwar America (Oxford University Press, 1990).